yilinyang7/yilinyang7.github.io/_pages/about.md

-Currently a Ph.D student in Computer Science, Oregon State University, supervised by [Prasad Tadepalli](http://web.engr.oregonstate.edu/~tadepall/).
-Previously got my B.S. from ECNU in 2017.
+Currently a Ph.D candidate in Computer Science, Oregon State University, Previously got my B.S. from ECNU in 2017.

 My thesis is on Neural Machine Translation.
 I also have a broad interest on Reinforcement Learning and Semantic Parsing.